vivekSingh1406/DSA_QUESTION/README.md

-# DSA :: Topic to prepare
+# DSA-- topic to prepare for interview
 1- Time complexity
 2- Searching
 3- Sorting